VeryHardBit/DOOM-Eternal-Macro/README.md

 However too many techniques can cause you to lose track on the surrounding enemies.

-In this macro will make well-known tech becomes more passive.
+This macro will make known tech becomes more passive.